 At Just8mm.com you pay only for the film you have and for the work that we actually do.
 And we NEVER ask you to pay in advance.

 At Just8mm.com, we pride ourselves on providing outstanding quality when we convert your 8mm and Super 8 film.
-Using equipment we build ourselves, we utilize a true "telecine" method during the process of converting your 8mm film to DVD or digital files.
+Using custom-built equipment, we utilize a true "telecine" method during the process of converting your 8mm film to DVD or digital files.

 First, we backlight your 8mm film with a low-wattage diffused light source.
 This eliminates the super-hot projector bulb, so it is impossible to scorch your film.
 Then, using a device which essentially acts as a magnifying glass, we image the surface of the 8mm film.
 That means NOTHING comes between the film and the film imaging equipment—no screen, no wall, no plastic—and therefore you get an exact replication of what is on your 8mm film without distortion, hotspots, halos, screen texture, or focus "bleeds."
 Your 8mm and Super 8 film will actually look better than it does on a projector and screen, because the screen adds texture, and thus reduces resolution.
 We remove the film gates on our equipment, so you will see 10-15% more of the 8mm film image than you do on a projector.